BRP Benguet: United States service

 LST-692 was laid down on 7 February 1944 at Jeffersonville, Indiana, by the Jeffersonville Boat & Machine Company; launched on 31 March 1944; sponsored by Mrs. Alma D. Voelker; and commissioned on 10 May 1944.

 During World War II, LST-692 was assigned to the European Theater and participated in the invasion of southern France in August and September, 1944.
 Decommissioned in 1946, she was placed in the reserve fleet at Green Cove Springs, Florida until reactivated in 1951.
 She performed active service during the Korean War and thereafter.
 LST-692 was redesignated USS Daviess County (LST-692) on 1 July 1955.

 LST-692 earned one battle star for World War II service and two battle stars for Korean service.

 Daviess County was struck from the Naval Vessel Register on 1 June 1964 and transferred to the Military Sea Transportation Service (MSTS) where she operated as T-LST-692.

 Philippine service

 The US Government transferred Daviess County to the Philippine Navy on 13 September 1976, which renamed her to BRP Benguet (LT-507).
 In 1999, the Philippines stationed Benguet on Scarborough Shoal.
 China then urged the Philippines to remove her, and the Philippines immediately replied that it would do so.
 However, the Philippines only removed BRP Benguet from Scarborough Shoal shortly before the official visit of Chinese Premier Zhu Rongji to Manila.
-After the Philippines removed BRP Benguet, she went aground again on Pag-asa Island in 2004, but was removed again and still serves the Philippine Navy today.
+After that removal she went aground again on Thitu Island in 2004, but was removed again and still serves the Philippine Navy today.